BRITECITY

 City Response

-FAQ: What should Newport Beach businesses do after the 2026 data breach?
+FAQ: What should Newport Beach businesses do after the 2025-2026 data breaches?

 Note: Incident details are based on publicly available reports as of publication date.
 BRITECITY does not have direct access to city investigation findings.
 Businesses should contact official city communications for the latest status.